utkusarioglu/endpoint/README.md

 # Endpoint Tools

-An opinionated tool for designing and enforcing endpoints.
+An opinionated but customizable tool for designing, enforcing and communicating endpoints.

 ## Features